Managing Virtual Teams: A guide to Success

 Trust can only be built by trustworthy behavior – to talk about trust, but not acting by its rules, is wasted time.
 One of the biggest challenges for leaders of virtual teams lies within developing trust by building relationships.
 For virtual team members that don’t see each other in person every day, this process can take longer.

-Tip #28: To trust figuratively means ‘to be vulnerable’.
+✅ Tip: To trust figuratively means ‘to be vulnerable’.
 Invite your team to an event, at which each of them holds a presentation about themselves.
 By doing so, funny stories and personal details are being shared.
 Seize this option to show your vulnerable side.
 This strengthens each other’s trust and allows the team to have fun together.

 Being fully transparent, is most likely the best way to gain your team’s trust.
 “A lack of transparency leads to mistrust and a deep feeling of insecurity”, Dalai Lama

-Why the leading of a Virtual Team needs Radical Candor and Transparency
+Leading Virtual Teams: Radical Candor and Transparency

 Use Delegation to Pave the Way for a good virtual Leadership